-Filipino, 64 years old, was elected as independent director of BPI in January 2021.
-He is the chairman of BPI's SGV & Co.
+Filipino, 64 years old, was elected as independent director of BPI in January managing partner of the Philippines' largest professional services firm

+2021.
+He is the chairman of BPI's

 Nomination Committee, and member of the Executive, Risk Management and Audit Committees.
 He also serves as a member of the board of directors of BPI Capital Corporation.